 How to Size a Septic Tank or Seepage Pit

 The size of a residential septic system is determined by the number of bedrooms within the house.
-Most people think it's the number of bathrooms, but it's not.
+Most people think its the number of bathrooms, but its not.

 Commercial properties arrive at the proper system size by taking a count of fixtures and applying a formula contained within the Uniform Plumbing Code.